BRENNEN FAMILY CHRONICLES

 (Courtesy of David Tattersfield)

-Arthur James Quin was born about 1886 in the city of Dublin.
+Arthur J. Quin and his twin brother James were in 1886 in the city of Dublin.
 In the 1901 Census he is recorded as a 14-year-old schoolboy living with his parents.
+Arthur married Ethel Smorfit, born in 1887.
+Arthur served in the military in 1902 at the age of 16.
+Arthur died on Jan.18, 1942, in York England.
+Ethel died in 1964.
 Arthur Quin is the grandfather of David Tattersfield.
-Arthur died in York, England in 1942.
+Arthur and Ethel had two daughters:

 4. Mabel Kathleen Quin was born about 1889 in the city of Dublin.
 In the 1901 Census she is recorded as a 11-year-old schoolgirl living with her parents.
 In the 1911 Census, 21-year-old unmarried telephonist Mabel L. Quin is listed as living in house 1, Gartan Avenue, Glasnevin, Dublin, with her sister Grace Elizabeth Kyle and 5 boarders.